hyacinthe-k/oracle_pdb_ass_II_-29364-_-hirwa-/README.md

 At the end of the assignment:

-* The required PDB `MU_PDB_27426` was successfully configured.
+* The required PDB `HI_PDB_29364` was created and configured.
 * The PDB was opened in `READ WRITE` mode.
-* The required coursework user `MU_PLSQLAUCA_27426` was verified.
+* The coursework user `HIRWA_PLSQLAUCA_29364` was verified.
 * The PDB state was saved.
+* The temporary PDB `HI_TO_DELETE_PDB_29364` was created for testing.
-* The temporary PDB `MU_TO_DELETE_PDB_27426` was successfully deleted.
+* The temporary PDB was closed and permanently deleted.
-* The deletion was verified using Oracle database queries.
+* The deletion was verified using Oracle SQL commands.
-* Screenshots were collected as evidence of the completed tasks.
+* Screenshots were collected as evidence of the completed work.

 ---

 # 11. Screenshots

-The screenshots for this assignment are organized into the following folders:
+The screenshots are organized into the following folders:

 ```text
 screenshots/